awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

                 0         0  32530536858
    ```

-## Viewing Your Shadow Copy Storage<a name="get-fsxshadowstorage"></a>
+## Viewing your shadow copy storage<a name="get-fsxshadowstorage"></a>

  You can view the amount of storage currently consumed by shadow copies on your file system using the `Get-FsxShadowStorage` command in a remote PowerShell session on your file system\.
-For instructions on launching a remote PowerShell session on your file system, see [Getting Started with the Amazon FSx CLI for Remote Management on PowerShellGetting Started](remote-pwrshell.md)\.
+For instructions on launching a remote PowerShell session on your file system, see [Getting started with the Amazon FSx CLI for remote management on PowerShellGetting started](remote-pwrshell.md)\.

 ```
 [fs-1234567890abcef12]: PS>Get-FsxShadowStorage